Mr-Scarf/computer-infrastructure/README.md

 ## Overview

 The goal of the assignment is to demonstrate tools learned in the module, such as using python tools to collect,analyse,visualise, and schedule automation of a workflow.
-We will demonstrate this by looking at the famous 5 'FAANG' companies hourly stock data across the most recent 5 day period
+We will demonstrate this by looking at the famous five 'FAANG' companies hourly stock data across the most recent five day period

 | Company        | Ticker |